nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Adding an event: `event -a`

-Adds an event with a name, a start date and end date.
+Adds an event with a title, a start date and end date.

 Format: `event -a n/TITLE s/START e/END [t/TAG]…`